Feynman Rules for the Standard Model Effective Field Theory in $R_\xi$-gauges: Introduction and Motivation

 We are aware that in the literature there are many calculations done already within SMEFT, including several articles with loop calculations usually performed in unitary or non-linear gauges, see for example \Ref{Passarino:2016pzb} and references therein.
 However, we think that a full set of Feynman rules written (and coded in the symbolic computer program) in the $R_\xi$-gauges, including in addition the most general structure of the flavor violating terms, is something that can largely simplify further such analyses.
 Especially, having such collection is useful because the number of primary vertices in SMEFT in $R_\xi$-gauges is huge: 380 without counting the hermitian conjugates (surprisingly, for most SMEFT vertices the Feynman rules are reasonably short, with an exception of self-interactions of 4, 5 and 6 gluons).
 An explicit diagrammatic representation for all interaction vertices will minimize possible mistakes that arise from missing terms or even entire diagrams in amplitude calculations.
 Furthermore, implementation of them as a ``model file'' to the {\tt FeynRules} package~\cite{Alloul:2013bka} produces an output ready to be further used in symbolic or numeric programs for amplitude calculations.

 The procedure we followed in deriving the SMEFT Feynman rules consists of the following steps\footnote{Steps 1 and 2 have been discussed in numerous earlier papers e.g., \Ref{Alonso:2013hga}, but we include them here for completeness and consistency.}: \begin{enumerate} \item within the ``Warsaw'' basis, given for reference in section~\ref{sec:SM6}, we perform the SSB mechanism and further field and coupling rescalings with constant parameters which have no effect on the $S$-matrix elements (up to $\mathcal{O}(\Lambda^{-3})$ corrections).
 They make all bilinear terms of gauge, Higgs and fermion fields canonical [section~\ref{sec:eigen}], \item we discuss ``oblique'' corrections to the SM vertices, coming from the constant field and coupling redefinitions when moving from weak to mass basis [section~\ref{sec:SMcoup}], \item we introduce suitable $R_\xi$-gauge fixing and ghost terms in the Lagrangian, in a way that renders also the ghost propagators diagonal.
 The new terms eliminate the ``unwanted" gauge-Goldstone mixing and establish BRST invariance.
 Thus, in the mass basis of SMEFT all quadratic terms of physical (SM particles) and unphysical (Goldstone bosons and ghosts) become SM-like [section~\ref{sec:gaugefix}], \item we evaluate Feynman rules for all sectors of the theory in $R_\xi$-gauges.
-[Appendix~\ref{app:vert}]. \end{enumerate} Then, in section~\ref{sec:feyrul} and in Appendix~\ref{app:math} we describe the features of the SMEFT model file for {\tt FeynRules} package and a set of programs generating automatically relevant Feynman rules, both in {\em Mathematica} and Latex/axodraw format.
+[Appendix~\ref{app:vert}]. \end{enumerate} Then, in section~\ref{sec:feyrul} we describe the features of the {\tt SmeftFR} package generating automatically relevant Feynman rules in various formats which could be used for automatised symbolic calculations of transition amplitudes or imported to Monte Carlo generators.
 We conclude in section~\ref{sec:Con}.